reginazhai/Taxim/README.md

 1) A renderer to simulate tactile readings from a GelSight.
 2) A contact model maps normal forces to indentation depths and shear forces to shear displacements.
-2) Mesh models and urdf files for GelSight, UR5e robot, WSG50 gripper and objects.
+2) Mesh models and urdf files for GelSight, UR5e robot, WSG50 gripper, Franka Emika robot and objects.
 3) Examples of grasping.

 ## Usage